seafishleo/HW/HW9/README.md

 ![GITHUB](https://github.com/seafishleo/HW/blob/master/HW9/2.png)
 ### Provide a bulleted list with three major points from the two analysis deliverables.
 Use images as support where needed.
 - The climate in Hawaii whenever in summer or winter are merely the same.
-- The standard deviation is only 3.25 and 3.7, so we can say that the temperature each day in between Jnue and December is almost the same.
+- The standard deviation is only 3.25 and 3.7, so we can say that the temperature each day in between June and December is almost the same.
 - The average temperature in June is around 75F, December is around 71F.

 ## Summary:
 ### Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.
-- The data provides 7 years of temperature and percipatation records that can be used in the weather pridiction.
-The standard deviation is only 3.25 and 3.7, so we can infer that any day between Jnue and December is a hot day.
-We also can use the temperature and percipatation datasets to calculate the humidity.
-With the humidity data, we can discover futher on the climate difference between summer and winter.
+- The data provides 7 years of temperature and precipitation records that can be used in the weather prediction.
+The standard deviation is only 3.25 and 3.7, so we can infer that any day between June and December is a hot day.
+We also can use the temperature and precipitation datasets to calculate the humidity.
+With the humidity data, we can discover further on the climate difference between summer and winter.